abhinavrathi/Algorithms-Implementation-and-Analysis/Problems/README.md

 ##Longest Common Subsequence

-Here we implement a Dynamic Programming approach.<br>
+Here we employ a Dynamic Programming approach.<br>
 We intend to find the longest common sequence of characters between two strings.
-To accomplish this, we create a matrix which is of the size len_str1+1 by len_str2+1.
+To accomplish this, we create a matrix of size len_str1+1 by len_str2+1.
 In this matrix, we will compare each character indexed by rows for str1 and columns for str2.
 If they are equal, we will add 1 to the longest string found till now, else we just continue with previous value.<br>
 Time Complexity is &theta;(m+n). (where m and n are lengths of two string respectively)